States for managing software package repositories on Linux distros. Supported package managers are APT, DNF, YUM and Zypper. Here is some example SLS:

 /etc/zypp/repos.dfor SUSE distros).

 gpgcheck, will be used directly as key-value pairs.
-For example:

 foo: pkgrepo.managed: - humanname: Personal repo for foo - baseurl: https://mydomain.tld/repo/foo/$releasever/$basearch - gpgkey: file:///etc/pki/rpm-gpg/foo-signing-key - gpgcheck: 1